+Policy COS 2.1 PreservationofOpenSpace.
+Preserve, protect, and enhance open space areas in San Mateothat provide health benefits and access to nature for all residents.

-- Policy COS 2.2 Sustainable Access.
-Continue to design and manage public access to the City's natural resources, including open space areas, in a way that promotes public health and connection to nature while avoiding or minimizing disturbance and sustaining these resources into the future. - Policy COS 2.3 Equitable Conservation.
-Prioritize preservation, restoration, rewilding, and enhancement of natural landscapes in or near underserved communities for their role in improving air quality and community health. - Policy COS 2.4 Shoreline Interpretive Opportunities.
-Promote public awareness of the value and care of the shoreline for habitat values, water quality, and safety through on-site interpretive programs or outdoor displays that are in character with the adjacent open spaces. - Policy COS 2.5 Marina Lagoon and Shoreline Public Access.
-New development having frontage on Marina Lagoon shall provide and retain public access to provide a connection to the Marina Lagoon. - Policy COS 2.6 Sugarloaf Mountain Management.
-Improve, maintain, and manage the natural qualities and habitat of Sugarloaf Mountain and Laurelwood Park, including management of public access, study, recreation, and wildland fire hazards. - Policy COS 2.7 Sugarloaf Mountain Interpretive Opportunities.
+Policy COS 2.2 Sustainable Access.
+Continue to design and manage public access to the City's natural resources, including open space areas, in a way that promotes public health and connection to nature while avoiding or minimizing disturbance and sustaining these resources into the future.

+Policy COS 2.3 Equitable Conservation.
+Prioritize preservation, restoration, re-wilding, and enhancement of natural landscapes in or near underserved communities for their role in improving air quality and community health.

+Policy COS 2.4 Shoreline Interpretive Opportunities.
+Promote public awareness of the value and care of the shoreline for habitat values, water quality, and safety through on-site interpretive programs or outdoor displays that are in character with the adjacent open spaces.

+Policy COS 2.5 Marina Lagoon and Shoreline Public Access.
+New development having frontage on Marina Lagoon shall provide and retain public access to provide a connection to the Marina Lagoon.

+Policy COS 2.6 Sugarloaf Mountain Management.
+Improve, maintain, and manage the natural qualities and habitat of Sugarloaf Mountain and Laurelwood Park, including management of public access, study, recreation, and wildland fire hazards.

+Policy COS 2.7 Sugarloaf Mountain Interpretive Opportunities.
 Promote public awareness of the value and care of Sugarloaf Mountain through on-site interpretive programs or displays that are in character with the open space, consistent with the adopted management plan.